abhiSyncd/Java-8-Features-Step-By-Step/src/e_CompletableFuture/3_a_Attaching_Callback_To_CompletableFuture_Basics.md

        The 2 methods used to combine results of 2 CompletableFutures

+       1)thenCompose() | thenComposeAsync
-       1)thenCompose() : Used to Chain 2 INDEPENDENT CompletableFutures
+          : Used to Chain 2 INDEPENDENT CompletableFutures

+       2)thenCombine(CompletableFuture, BiFunction-Functional-Interface) :
-       2)thenCombine(CompletableFuture, BiFunction-Functional-Interface) :  Used to Chain 2 DEPENDENT CompletableFutures
+         : Used to Chain 2 DEPENDENT CompletableFutures

 #